Table of Contents

 You clearly will not have room for dessert after a Po Boy and a side or two.
 That’s no excuse to miss out on the homemade bread pudding served in a pool of rum sauce.
 It’s that good.
 Share it, taste it, eat it and be happy.

-Finding drinks in New Orleans is never a problem even when you’re main goal is a po boy.
+Finding drinks in New Orleans is never a problem even when your main goal is a po boy.
 At Parkway Bakery and Tavern, the double bloody mary is both cost-effective and delicious.
 Get it extra spicy bloody mary if your taste buds and stomach can handle it.
 Highly recommended!

 After you order your drinks, it’s time to focus on the main attraction.
 At the end of the day, Parkway Bakery and Tavern is all about the Po Boys.
 Is it the crispy French bread?
 Is it the way that the hot sauce clings to the fresh ingredients?
 Does it matter why it tastes so darned good?